justinhlu/UNIX_PROJECT3_Blackjack/README.txt

 // in the reference section, but our version is a simplified version of
 // the game.
 //
+//The player starts with $1000 and can bet up amount of money currently held.
+//The player can continue to play as long as the player has a positive amount of money and chooses to play again.
+//
 // References: http://www.pagat.com/banking/blackjack.html#player